Victoria Sponge Cake Recipe: Rich in British Royal History

 As mentioned, we’ve deviated slightly from the traditional recipe of this teatime treat.

-You will notice in the ingredients list, we’ve converted the recipe to a Victoria Sponge Cake using all-purpose flour and cup measurements.
+In the ingredients list, you will notice that we’ve converted the recipe to a Victoria Sponge Cake using all-purpose flour and cup measurements.

 Rather than assembling the cake with a simple layer of preserves and cream, we’ve added fresh strawberries for height and additional color.
-Plus, they add a beautiful, fresh flavor to the sponge cake too.
+They also add a beautiful, fresh flavor to the sponge cake.

 How to Make a Victoria Sponge Cake